bigfont/2013-128CG-Vendord/README.md

 - Connect the device through Windows Mobile Device Center
 - Right click on Vendord.SmartDevice.App
 - Choose Deploy (or choose Debug to test).

+## Uninstall Vendord.SmartDevice.App

+- Turn of the Windows CE 6.0 Device
+- Then do a cold boot; i.e. hold and release 1 + 9 + Power Button
+- This will reset the device to factory settings.

 <!-- Links -->